 When you hear the term "Viking knitting," your mind likely jumps to a knit Viking hat.
 And while that's totally a thing , Viking knitting is actually a jewelry wirework technique that involves knitting wires together to make cords.

-Viking Knitting dates all the way back to, well, the Vikings.
-Handmade chains were found in Viking treasure troves in Scandinavia.
-Made from melted down coins turned into fine wire, these chains were formed using a loop in loop technique.
-Basically, the Vikings literally wore their treasure!
+It dates all the way back to, well, the Vikings — archaeological digs have found handmade chains in Viking treasure troves in Scandinavia.
+Made from melted down coins turned into fine wire, these chains were formed using a loop in loop technique so the Vikings could literally wear their treasure.

 Tools for Viking Knitting

 There are a few tools needed to recreate this ancient method of knitting.

 Obviously, you need some craft wire.
 And the thinner it is, the better to make it more pliable.
 Try starting off with cheap 26 gauge craft wire to perfect your skills, then move up to thin copper or sterling silver.

 Viking knitting is all in the wirework, so you need something to shape your cord.
 Some use a metal knitting needle; others use an Allen wrench or even just a pencil.

 You also need tape and a drawplate, which is a metal or wood block with various sized holes that you use to draw your chain through for proper shaping.
 You could also try a simple knitting needle gauge plate.